What To Look for in an ELD

-So, if you’re still looking for the best ELD on the market, we are here to help you think about two long-term considerations that every high-quality ELD should either have in place or should have a plan for as they grow.
+So, if you’re still looking for the best ELD on the market or looking for a replacement from a bad purchasing decision during the original ELD transition, we are here to help you think about two long-term considerations that every high-quality ELD should either have in place or on their ELD development roadmap as they grow.

 In the Federal Motor Carrier Safety Administration’s (FMCSA) final rule for using ELDs, they specified that there’s an eight-day timeframe for repairing or replacing a malfunctioning ELD.
 What does that mean for drivers and motor carriers?
 That means that you should find out if your preferred ELD provider can meet this quick turnaround time.
 Ask if they stock the necessary hardware, as well as how replacements and repairs are handled.
 If more than eight days are needed for carriers to replace an ELD, the final rule’s process involves contacting your state’s FMCSA division office.